Appsilon/shiny.semantic/README.md

 [![total](https://cranlogs.r-pkg.org/badges/grand-total/shiny.semantic)](https://CRAN.R-project.org/package=shiny.semantic)
 <!-- badges: end -->

 With this library it's easy to wrap Shiny with [Semantic UI components](https://github.com/Semantic-Org/Semantic-UI).
 Add a few simple lines of code and some CSS classes to give your UI a fresh, modern and highly interactive look.
+This package is best for single page applications or regular *Shiny* apps.
+For using Semantic components with complex multi-tab apps or modyfiyng the `shinydashboard` based applications check our other package [semantic.dashboard](https://github.com/Appsilon/semantic.dashboard).

 `master` branch contains the stable version.
 Use `develop` branch for latest features.